flakshack/internal-scp/README.md

 allows the user to access any file on the host to which they have normal NTFS permissions (read & write).
 In particular, ensure that permissions are set properly on this EXE to prevent it from being overwritten by the SSH user.
+The SCP command could be used for network access to other servers as a proxy for data exfiltration (possibly past a firewall).

 **Use of this code is at your own risk.**
 You should assume the user has full SSH access limited by standard Windows